Sachith-Piyathunga/2nd-Year-in-IIT/README.md

 > All content here is derived from my own study and publicly shared materials provided by lecturers.
 Code and documents are for educational and collaborative purposes only.

+This repository will be **continuously updated** as I sort through and upload more content from my second year.

+---